getindata/streaming-jupyter-integrations/README.md

 #### YARN session execution target

 Running Flink in `yarn-session` mode will connect to an existing Flink session cluster running on YARN.
-Besides specifying `--execution-target` to be `yarn-session` you also need to specify the hostname and port of the YARN Resource Manager (`--resource-manager-hostname` and `--resource-manager-port`).
-If hostname and port are not specified, it is assumed that the notebook runs on the cluster's master node, that is, on the same host as the YARN Resource Manager.
+You may specify the hostname and port of the YARN Resource Manager (`--resource-manager-hostname` and `--resource-manager-port`).
+If Resource Manager address is not provided, the address is extracted from Hadoop configuration files (`$HADOOP_CONF_DIR/yarn-site.xml` file is searched).
 You can also specify YARN applicationId (`--yarn-application-id`) to which the notebook will connect to.
 If `--yarn-application-id` is not specified, the notebook will connect to the only YARN application running on the cluster.
 If there are more than one running application, the command will fail.

 Connecting to a remote Flink session cluster running on a remote YARN cluster:
 ```python